MilkySalamander/Commands/Streamlabs Chatbot/cotd/README.md

 Some text to display literally {variableName} some more text to display {anotherVariable}
 ```

-To create your own custom message, you can type any text you would like to appear in the message, but any variables (information that changes with each COTD) must be surrounded in curly brackets: {}
+**To create your own custom message, you can type any text you would like to appear in the message, but any variables (information that changes with each COTD) must be surrounded in curly brackets: {}**

-A list of variables as well as their contents are provided below, as well as some pre-made examples that are different from the default.

 ### Variable Names and Contents
 A list of the available variable names and their contents for your convenience: